Gabriel-Velez/GBE-Dotfiles/readme.md

 While this setup is highly personalized, parts of it may be useful to anyone looking to build their own modular, dark-mode-friendly workspace.

+It is constsntly being changed and is still a work in progress

 ## Contents

 ```